ceph/ceph/doc/rados/configuration/ceph-conf.rst

  Configuring Ceph
 ==================

-When Ceph services start, the initialization process activates a series of daemons that run in the background.
+When Ceph services start, the initialization process activates a set of daemons that run in the background.
 A :term:`Ceph Storage Cluster` runs at least three types of daemons: